fahdi/theme-my-login/readme.txt

 * Complete code rewrite
 * Remove option to disable template tag and widget in favor of always being enabled
 * Remove option to rewrite login links in favor of always being rewritten

+= 5.1.1 =
+* Fix bug that blocked users from entire site once logged in
+* PROPERLY display "Log Out" when page is shown in pagelist and logged in

 = 5.1 =
 * Display "Log Out" when page is shown in pagelist and logged in